Cleaner#

 performs some consistency checks and basic preprocessing such as detecting null values represented as strings (e.g.'N/A'

-) or parsing dates.
+), parsing dates, and removing uninformative columns.
 See the “Notes” section for a full list.- Parameters:

 - drop_null_fraction